imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 - Virtualization impact
 - Node synchronization and data model impact

 While we appreciate the fact that these factors might influence the final cost of the OPCODE executions, their unpredictable nature means that it is not possible to accurately assess the impact.
-As a result, it is down to the network node operator to ensure that the optimal environment conditions are provided to the running node, or bear the additional cost.
+As a result, it is down to the network node operator to ensure that the optimal environment conditions are provided to the running node or bear the additional cost.

-In some cases node operators might intentionally provide sub-optimal environmental conditions, like running nodes on virtualized hardware, running multiple nodes on the same machine or running it on low spec machines.
+In some cases node operators might intentionally provide sub-optimal environmental conditions, like running nodes on virtualized hardware, running multiple nodes on the same machine or running it on low-spec machines.
 This might be due to business or infrastructure specifics.
 As long as node operators are aware of the increased costs, this is not an issue.

-To eliminate the unwanted and unpredictable impacts of the factors above, and two make the results more comparable, we made two decisions:
+To eliminate the unwanted and unpredictable impacts of the factors above, and to make the results more comparable, we made two decisions:
 1. Any execution times are measured on 'bare' EVM engines.
 That means that for any client node implementation, we look at the code directly responsible for the BYTECODE execution.
 This bypasses any infrastructure code that might already exist for a client.
-Also often implementations have a concept of a 'host' that provides the EVM engine with the external data, like accounts, code or storage.
+Also often implementations have a concept of a 'host' that provides the EVM engine with external data, like accounts, code or storage.
 We mock those hosts or use minimal implementations where possible.
 2. For any given programming language we use the most popular benchmarking tool, rather than try to manually take timings.
-While implementations and solutions for benchmarking tools differ from language to language, we believe that using standardized, well tested and popular benchmarking frameworks gives the most trustworthy results.
+While implementations and solutions for benchmarking tools differ from language to language, we believe that using standardized, well-tested and popular benchmarking frameworks gives the most trustworthy results.

-Additional factor is what we call 'engine overhead'.
+An additional factor is what we call 'engine overhead'.
 This is the cost of time and resources incurred between receiving the BYTECODE by the engine and executing the first OPCODE.
 Some EVM implementations have minimal overhead required just to load the BYTECODE.
 While others use this opportunity to parse it, spin up the engine, pre-fetch required data and prepare any accounts required for execution.
 We are of the opinion that this cost is the true cost of the OPCODE execution and should be divided proportionally.
 This is done individually for each implementation.

-For all the measurements we used a reference machine with the following specification:
+For all the measurements we used a reference machine with the following specifications:
 - Intel® Core™ i5-13500
 - 64 GB DDR4
 - 2 x 512 GB NVMe SSD